jy-gh/RecentFiles/README.md

 *.tvlibrary
 ```

-This ignore file will cause `fd` to ignore files in the Library folder, Icon files with embedded carriage returns, files beginning with the '~' character (often used for temporary files), and files with .photoslibrary, .musiclibrary, and .tvlibrary extensions.
-Files matched in an ignore file will not be returned as results.
+This ignore file will cause `fd` to ignore files in the Library folder, Icon files with embedded carriage returns, files beginning with the '~' character (often used for temporary files), and files with `.photoslibrary`, `.musiclibrary`, and `.tvlibrary` extensions.
+Files matched in an ignore file will not be returned as results unless another option (such as `-H`) takes precedence.

 If this file was named `my_ignore_file` and put in the `$HOME` directory, the following command line would allow **recent_files** to use it: